Alamance Regional Sleep Lab

 Sleep – or the lack of sleep – affects everything from our jobs and our safety to our health and our relationships.
 More than one third of American adults say they feel so sleepy during the day that it interferes with daily activities.
 And 4 percent of adult men and 2 percent of adult women have obstructive sleep apnea, a potentially life-threatening disorder.

-While Sleep Apnea can pose serious health risks, it is treatable.
+While sleep apnea can pose serious health risks, it is treatable.
 If you exhibit symptoms of sleep apnea, talk to your physician.
+Symptoms include:

 - Extremely loud snoring